• Home

 ungroup()

-Then we right-join party information from the PGV cabinets view to the dataset containing running cabinet info (running_cabinets
+Then we right-join party information from the PGV cabinets view to the dataset containing running cabinet info (running_cabinets) created above.

 # create running-cabinet party-level dataset